Yoshitomo Nara: Influences

 Though Nara claims to have never said that he was influenced by manga, the imagery of manga and anime of his 1960s childhood is often cited when discussing Nara's stylized, large-eyed figures.
 Nara subverts these images, however, by infusing his works with horror-like imagery.
 This juxtaposition of human evil with the innocent child may be a reaction to Japan's rigid social conventions.

 Nara cites his musical education as a foundational influence for his art.
 The punk rock music of Nara's youth has also influenced his work.

-Nara’s upbringing in post-World War II Japan profoundly affected his mindset and, subsequently, his artwork as well.
+Nara's upbringing in post-World War II Japan profoundly affected his mindset and, subsequently, his artwork as well.
 He grew up in a time when Japan was experiencing an inundation of Western pop culture; comic books, Warner Bros and Walt Disney animation, and Western rock music are just a few examples.
 Additionally, Nara was raised in the isolated countryside as a latchkey child of working-class parents, so he was often left alone with little to do but explore his young imagination.
 The fiercely independent subjects that populate so much of his artwork may be a reaction to Nara's own largely independent childhood.

 Recent work

 Nara exhibited work in New York at the Pace Gallery in May–April 2017.
 It was his first exhibition in New York since 2013.
 Entitled Thinker, the pieces exhibited represent a shift towards a more meditative body of work.
 Of this shift, Nara said, "In the past I would have an image that I wanted to create, and I would just do it.
 I would just get it finished.
 Now I take my time and work slowly and build up all these layers to find the best way.
 Just like you cook so that you know it’s going to be the most delicious, you find a way to make your art the best it can be."

 In July 2017, The Toyota Municipal Museum of Art held a career retrospective of the artist's work, called for better or worse.

-A retrospective of his work, including 100 pieces from 36 years, is being exhibited at the Los Angeles County Museum of Art in 2020.
+A retrospective of his work, including 100 pieces from 36 years, was exhibited at the Los Angeles County Museum of Art from April 1, 2021, to January 2, 2022.

+In August 2025, Nara teamed with Japanese rock star Yoshiki to announce the "Y by Yoshiki x Yoshitomo Nara Collaboration Wine", featuring Nara's art designs for each label and bottle cap.
+The wine will be available in three variations and is set for release in February 2026.